23/glue/README.md

     <img src="{{module.path}}info-icon.png" />

 # Examples and Dependencies
 Glue was originally designed by [23](http://www.23company.com) as a foundation for building custom video players.
-The [repository for these players](https://github.com/23/player) serves as a good example of Glue in praticse.
+The [repository for these players](https://github.com/23/player) serves as a good example of Glue in practice.

 Glue is built on top of [jQuery](http://jquery.com/) and [Liquid.js](https://github.com/darthapo/liquid.js), although for the latter we use [our own fork](https://github.com/23/liquid.js) by default.